Remyjck/remyjck.github.io/src/index.md

 My research interests are in programming languages, formal verification, and program semantics.
 Specifically, I am focused on giving mechanised formal semantics for OCaml, and providing a program logic for these semantics using [Iris](https://iris-project.org/).

+> [!UPDATE]
+> As of 2025, I am working with [Son Ho](https://www.sonho.fr/) at Microsoft Research in Cambridge, UK.
+> There, I am working on the formal verification of Rust programs.

 # Publications

 ## Conference papers